awsdocs/aws-doc-sdk-examples/javascriptv3/example_code/README.rst

 The preview of the `AWS SDK for JavaScript v3 <https://github.com/aws/aws-sdk-js-v3>`_ is available.

-The `AWS SDK for JavaScript v3 Developer Guide <https://docs.aws.amazon.com/sdk-for-javascript/v3/developer-guide/>`_ contains topics for these example.
+The `AWS SDK for JavaScript v3 Developer Guide <https://docs.aws.amazon.com/sdk-for-javascript/v3/developer-guide/>`_ contains topics for these examples.

 **NOTE:** The AWS SDK for JavaScript v3 is written in TypeScript so, for consistency, these examples are also in TypeScript.
 TypeScript extends of JavaScript so these examples can also be run as JavaScript.
 For more information, see the `TypeScript homepage <https://www.typescriptlang.org/>`_ .